 Q. What will happen the On Hold funds in my existing Legacy ShootProof Payments account when I switch to ShootProof Pay?

 If you have funds on Hold in Legacy ShootProof Payments, they'll be transferred to the bank account on file with your Legacy ShootProof Payments as they become available.

 Q. How do I receive my payouts?

 When setting up ShootProof Pay, you’ll be asked to select a Payment Schedule and connect a bank account.
-Payouts of all available funds will automatically occur according to your selection:
+Payouts of all available funds will automatically occur at 00:00:00 UTC (8pm ET), according to your selection:

 Daily - payouts of available funds occur daily